-Data- Data means a representation of information, numerical compilations and observations, documents, facts, maps, images, charts, tables and figures, concepts in digital and/or analog form.
+Data- Data means a representation of information, numerical compilations and observation, documents, facts, Maps, images, charts, tables and figures, concepts in digital and/or analog format.

 Open Data - Specific Datasets that are made available for the public of the city.